 You want a heatsink that dissipates heat well and this one is designed uniquely to do exactly that.
 It does it so well that you can barely feel any heat on the heatsink itself.

-The video below by 3D Printing Nerd gives a close look of the CR-6 SE and goes through these features with some extra information that you might find helpful.
+The video below by 3D Printing Nerd gives a close look at the CR-6 SE and goes through these features with some extra information that you might find helpful.

 - Ultra-silent printing